Ceftriaxone-associated gallbladder pseudolithiasis

 In one series, 25% of pediatric patients developed gallbladder pseudolithiasis whilst receiving ceftriaxone 1.

-Approximately 40% of ceftriaxone is excreted into the biliary system, and ceftriaxone can concentrate in the gallbladder and can participate with calcium resulting in the formation of a ceftriaxone-calcium complex 2,3.
+Approximately 40% of ceftriaxone is excreted into the biliary system, and ceftriaxone can concentrate in the gallbladder and can precipitate with calcium, resulting in the formation of a ceftriaxone-calcium complex 2,3.

 Treatment and prognosis